توسعه فیزیکی شهر مرودشت و نقش کارخانه قند در شکل گیری و روند توسعه آن

 نویسندگان [English]

-2 Department of Geography, Faculty of Literature and Humanities, Shahid Bahonar University of Kerman, Iran
+Department of Humanities, Faculty of Shahid Bahonar University, Kerman, Iran

 چکیده [English]